Monday, October 21, 2024

 Left/Right.
 Note: as the returning server, I think in terms of my left and right.
 And for this primer, I'm assuming we're all righties.

-If the server uses a back hand serve and brushes the from MY right to left, my return will tend to fly off to my left and miss the table.
+If the server uses a back hand serve and brushes the ball from MY right to left, a return will tend to fly off to my left and miss the table.
 So I hit the ball back toward the right side of the table.
 Simply, I return the ball towards the side that the server racquet's come from.

 Both Axis at once!